The focus of this 80 page booklet was “rights and

 -I am entitled to one free credit report annually

--What to look for when buying a hearing aid or other medical aids
+-What to look for when buying a hearing aid or other medical

 -Home improvement regulations